Authored by the expert who managed and guided the team behind the Japan Property Pack

 How much have property prices increased in Tokyo over the past 12 months?

-Over the past 12 months leading into January 2026, Tokyo residential property prices have increased by an estimated 6% to 9% on a blended basis across all property types.
+Over the 12 months leading into early 2026, Tokyo residential property prices rose by an estimated 6% to 9% on average across all types, with condominiums in the central 23 wards outpacing that range at 8% to 15% year-on-year.

 Which neighborhoods have the fastest rising property prices in Tokyo as of 2026?